New Economic Mechanism: Enterprises

 The Central Committee's document on 7 May 1966 details changes in the firm's role under the new economic policy.
 The reform gave producers the freedom to decide what and how much they produce and offer for sale and to establish commercial or co-operative relationships.
 Buyers were also given the freedom to choose between domestic goods and imports.
 Additionally, firms were given greater autonomy in carrying out investments and hiring labor.
 As dictated by the Central Committee, success is to be measured by a firm's profitability.
 The decentralized structure of the New Economic Mechanism marked an improvement in the decision making process, allowing for basic decisions to be made at the local level without information having to be transmitted upward for a more centralized decision.
-The Hungarian government made 50.5% (enterprises 49.5%) of the investment decisions for the 68 billion forint invested in 1968, while in 1974 enterprises accounted for 53.1% of the decisions for the 128 billion forint invested.
+The Hungarian government made 50.5% (enterprises 49.5%) of the investment decisions for the 68 billion Forint invested in 1968, while in 1974 enterprises accounted for 53.1% of the decisions for the 128 billion Forint invested.

+The number of Big Economic Organizations (BEOs), with large influence horizontally and vertically, greatly increased during this time.
+The number of total enterprises in Hungary fell 79% from 1961 to 1978, indicating a large rate of conglomeration.
+This prompted political debate around the late 70s as to whether these BEOs should rightfully exist.
+It would restart under its second phase, however, around the late 70s.

 Prices

-The New Economic Mechanism also aimed to create a more active role for prices.
+The NEM also aimed to create a more active role for prices in allocating resources.
 A system of free prices reflecting market conditions was implemented.
 The government wanted flexibility, but also to combat inflation.
 To do so, they introduced a new practice of price controls declaring an item's price as fixed, limited, or free.

 Fixed prices were classified as material and basic intermediate goods.
 The price was fixed because of the good's impact on the economy and the overall need to ensure stability.
 The price was determined by ministries.

 Limited prices referred to particular products or products in some product group for which there were no substitutes, such as bread.
 It was applied on the average price over a period or a window within which prices were free to fluctuate.

 Free prices were assigned to goods that formed small parts of individual expenditures or were regarded as luxuries.

 The price reform allowed for prices better to reflect the cost of production and the valuation by the market, and to correspond more closely to "some measure of socially necessary inputs", helping reach market equilibrium.